 Please check our website @ www.DavenportSchoolofYoga.com for class times.

 Share Your Experience: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
-Your review will assist others in making informed choices.
+Your feedback helps others choose wisely.